Use these teaching resources to learn more about the critically acclaimed author Walter Dean Myers and his many books for children and young adults.

 My favorite basketball team is the NEW YORK KNICKS!!

-If you had a choice, what would you do beside writing books?
+If you had a choice, what would you do besides writing books?

 If I had my choice I would be a star player in the NBA (who wrote in the off season).